-Vegas Strip getting e-sports arena with nightclub overhaul
+Vegas Strip getting esports arena with nightclub overhaul

 - Taller buildings coming: Seattle council approves upzone in downtown, South Lake Union

-The announcement from MGM comes on the heels of a report showing that a third of Las Vegas’ 43 million tourists last year were millennials — those between 18 to 35 — up from less than a quarter in 2015.
+The announcement from MGM comes on the heels of a report showing that a third of Las Vegas’ nearly 43 million tourists last year were millennials — those between 18 to 35 — up from less than a quarter in 2015.

 Competitive gaming now draws tens of millions of spectators to online platforms and real-world venues, including New York City’s Madison Square Garden, the Los Angeles’ Staples Center and Las Vegas’ MGM Grand Garden Arena.
-Permanent e-sports venues are prevalent in Asia, but few public facilities are dedicated to competitive gaming in North America.
+Permanent esports venues are prevalent in Asia, but few public facilities are dedicated to competitive gaming in North America.

 The arena at Luxor will have the capacity to host 1,000 people at a time.
 It will have areas for people 21 and older, and others open for a crowd 16 and up.

 MGM has partnered with Allied Esports to develop the facility.
-The company’s network of e-sports venues includes facilities in China, Europe and North America.
+The company’s network of esports venues includes facilities in China, Europe and North America.

 Follow Regina Garcia Cano on Twitter at https://twitter.com/reginagarciakNO / More of her work can be found at https://www.apnews.com/search/ReginaGarciaCano .